prettybuffy/prettybuffy.github.io/_projects/journey.md

 </div>
 <div class="caption">
    (Left) Whiteboard divided into quadrants, with axes labeled "Behavioral Therapy" (vertical) and "Cognitive Therapy" (horizontal), as well as "Effort."
 Post-it notes are categorized into the quadrants, suggesting strategies or tools like "Exercise," "Mood Journal," or "Breathing".
 (Top-right) A wall with color-coded sticky notes, arranged into groups for a different level of categorization or clustering.
    (Bottom-right) A digital quadrant system, with axes labeled "General-Specific" and "Behavior-Cognition."
-Sticky notes are digitally positioned to align with similar categories.</p>
+Sticky notes are digitally positioned to align with similar categories.
 </div>

 <div><br></div>